-- Failure to make records associated with the ACFP available upon request at a reasonable time and place. - A principle in the organization being convicted of a crime in which the underlying facts involve a crime of dishonesty (e.g., forgery). - Failure to maintain current licensure requirements. - A single incident of ACFP funds being misused (other than a minor violation). - A single incident of serious mismanagement (e.g., failure to monitor properly). - Failure to obtain a required audit. - Failure to notify the Department of Elder Affairs of change in IRS status. - Violations of IRS regulations. - Failure to remit periodic payments (required by statute or regulation) to regulatory agencies (e.g., employee withholding for income taxes, Social Security, unemployment compensation). - Failure to submit an acceptable corrective action plan within required timeframes. - Failure to follow-up/require and maintain corrective actions for facility review findings. - Creating fictitious records. - Failure to make required repayment of program funds to the Department of Elder - Failure to comply with state incorporation requirements. - Failure to maintain a separate bank account if required. - Failure to attend training required by the Department of Elder Affairs. - Failure to make payment(s) to subcontractors for program services rendered.
+- Failure to make records associated with the ACFP available upon request at a reasonable time and place. - A principle in the organization being convicted of a crime in which the underlying facts involve a crime of dishonesty (e.g., forgery). - Failure to maintain current licensure requirements. - A single incident of ACFP funds being misused (other than a minor violation). - A single incident of serious mismanagement (e.g., failure to monitor properly). - Failure to obtain a required audit. - Failure to notify the DOEA of change in IRS status. - Violations of IRS regulations. - Failure to remit periodic payments (required by statute or regulation) to regulatory agencies (e.g., employee withholding for income taxes, Social Security, unemployment compensation). - Failure to submit an acceptable corrective action plan within required timeframes. - Failure to follow-up/require and maintain corrective actions for facility review findings. - Creating fictitious records. - Failure to make required repayment of program funds to the DOEA. - Failure to comply with state incorporation requirements. - Failure to maintain a separate bank account if required. - Failure to attend training required by the DOEA. - Failure to make payment(s) to subcontractors for program services rendered.